azemm/Encrypt-It/README.md

 # Dependencies

-In order to compile the source code, you will need Qmake and the following :
+In order to compile the source code, you will need Qmake and the following dependencies:
 * QT5 Framework http://www.qt.io
 * Libarchive http://www.libarchive.org
 * Botan http://botan.randombit.net